RICHMOND COUNTY PRISON

 Read the investigation: “Dunked, Stacked and Served: Why Georgia Prison Trays Are Making People Sick”

-One of the most pervasive failures GPS has documented is the collapse of nutrition and kitchen sanitation across Georgia’s prisons.
-GDC spends approximately $1.69 per person per day on food (less than 60 cents per meal), a figure that has persisted for years despite a Thrifty Food Plan estimate of roughly $10 per day for an adequate diet.
-In May 2026, The Marshall Project independently reported rats in kitchens, insects in food, moldy trays, and visible malnutrition across Georgia facilities, quoting GPS connecting chronic underfeeding to the cycle of violence the DOJ had already documented.
+Food inside Georgia prisons is funded at levels that make adequate nutrition nearly impossible.
+GPS has documented that GDC spends approximately $1.69 per person per day on food—and has proposed $1.60 per day in FY27, below 60 cents per meal—against the FDA Thrifty Food Plan’s estimate of roughly $10 per day for a nutritionally adequate diet for an adult man.
+The state spends roughly 14 times more on medical care for incarcerated people than on their food.
+In May 2026, The Marshall Project independently reported rats in kitchens, insects in food, moldy trays, and visible malnutrition across Georgia facilities, directly connecting chronic underfeeding to the violence pattern the DOJ had detailed in 2024.

 Sources